Angel-125/Airships/GameData/WildBlueIndustries/Heisenberg/Readme.txt

 If you're looking to cull parts, these folders will make it easier to do.

 ---REVISION HISTORY---

+2.3.0
+New Parts
+- WB-12 "Tornado": This 50kn ducted fan runs on 50 ElectricCharge per second- conveniently the same amount produced by the big solar panel...
+It can tilt up and down to aid in airship operations.

+- S.A.F.E.R. : The Safe Affordable Fission Engine with Radiators generates ElectricCharge for your spacecraft needs.
+It is based upon the real-world SAFE - 400 reactor created by NASA.

+- GondOffice: This alternate habitat module serves as a briefing room for your vessels- or as a transportable office space for the executive on the go.
+It can be disassembled into a storage box and transported by a kerbal (NOTE: there is a KIS bug where it requires several kerbals to pull an item out of storage).
+Once assembled, you can give it straight sidings to make it more building-like, and you can connect offices together to make a large building.
+If this works out, I'll modify the other bison modules (hab, lab, & greenhouse) with similar functionality.
+HINT: Click the top of the conference phone to turn on/off the lights.

+- GondoStairs: These external stairs give you access to the upper floors of your buildings.
+Just unpack them and attach them to the end of a Bison module.

+Sample Craft
+- Added the KV-8 Kestrel, a nuclear-powered tilt-fan aircraft.
+BE SURE TO WARM UP THE REACTOR BEFORE TAKING OFF!

+Bug Fixes & Enhancements
+- Added name tag to the HL-10 rudder; it is in the same place as the mission flag, and upside down relative to the mission flag.
+- Updated TAC-LS greenhouse configuration for continual food production.

 2.2.6
 - WBT update